marcops/dftm_module/README.md

 pck_myhdl_10.vhd is a VHDL library file which is required by MySdramCntl.vhd (The name of the file may change depends on the MyHDL version being used.)

 The converted VHDL design has been verified on Xula2 board.
 Detailed step followed for the hardware verification can be found at http://design4hardware.blogspot.com/2015/08/detailed-steps-for-hardware.html

-### How to Use ###

-The converted output (MySdramCntl.v or MySdramCntl.vhd and pck_myhdl_10.vhd) can be used in any RTL design just as a regular verilog/VHDL file.
-Simply add the converted files to an existing project and instantiate a MySdramCntl module.

 ### Limitations ###